 Ms. Aluwihare is also interested in the intersection between art, education, and social justice, and has been a guest speaker at Tufts University and Mount Holyoke College.
 She is also a teaching artist in residence with Lake Area Music Festival for the 2020-2021 season.

-Outside of her rich and varied musical career, Ms. Aluwihare pursues her other passions, which include the culinary arts as a trained French Patisserie chef, Art and Literature as an avid reader and museum-goer, and of course, spending time with her Brittany Spaniel, Hugo.
+Outside of her rich and varied musical career, Ms. Aluwihare pursues her other passions, which include the culinary arts as a trained French Patisserie chef, Art and Literature as an avid reader and museum-goer.
+Following her passion for the social sciences, she is currently pursuing a M.A. at Tufts University in Museum Education.